 VI.F.1.01 Student Discipline Policy for Non-Academic Misconduct

 The College shall maintain safety, order, and integrity by enforcing conduct standards.
 Non-academic misconduct subjects students to discipline under this section.
 The College shall respect each person’s dignity and rights throughout the discipline process.
 When possible, members of the College community should try to resolve minor allegations of non-academic misconduct informally.
 Section VI.F does not apply to matters addressed by Section IX.

 (a) Appeal means to request in writing that the Executive Vice Chancellor review a decision of suspension or expulsion, stating why it should be modified or reversed.

-(b) Chief Conduct Officer means a college Vice-President to whom the college President or Lone Star College-Online's Chief Executive Officer give primary responsibility for student discipline for non-academic misconduct.
+(b) Chief Conduct Officer means a Vice-President or other official to whom the college President or Lone Star College-Online's Chief Executive Officer give primary responsibility for student discipline for non-academic misconduct.

-(c) Discipline Committee means a panel appointed from each college to review suspensions and expulsions imposed by other colleges.
+(c) Discipline Committee means a panel appointed to review suspensions and expulsions imposed by other colleges.